+For a first offense within a course,

+- An Academic Dishonesty Report form will be forwarded to the Department Chair and Vice President for Instruction/Chief Academic Officer and maintained on file - A o for the work will be assigned - An opportunity to revise the work in question may be offered depending on the severity and intent of the offense

-- For a first offense within a course, the student will receive a zero for the work in question.
-The student will be counseled by the instructor.
-An Academic Dishonesty Report form will be forwarded to the Vice President for Curriculum and Chief Program Officer and maintained on file. - For a second offense within a course, the student will receive an F for the course.
-An Academic Dishonesty Report form will be forwarded to the Vice President for Curriculum and Chief Program Officer and maintained on file. - 3.
-Repeated offenses may lead to the recommendation of additional actions and penalties, including suspension or expulsion from the College in accordance with the Student Dismissal, Suspension, or Expulsion Authority procedure.
+For a second offense within a course, an Academic Dishonesty Report form will be forwarded to the Department Chair and Vice President for Instruction and Chief Academic Officer, and the student will receive an F for the course.

+Cumulative offenses repeated within a semester or across semesters may lead to the recommendation of additional actions and penalties, including suspension or expulsion from the College in accordance with the Student Dismissal, Suspension, or Expulsion Authority procedure.